ThoughtWorksInc/DesignPattern.scala/README.md

 2. Large byte code generation
 3. Bad performance due to frequent type class instance allocation
 4. Huge number of lines of boilerplate code
-5. Obscure API documentation
+5. Messing up of API documentation
+6. Obscure type checking error message
-6. Broken Java interoperability
+7. Broken Java interoperability

 We discovered a new object-oriented type class representation that resolves all the above issues.
 Our type classes are abstract factories, described in the book *Design Patterns*.
 Our factories are composable, thus different types of monad transformers can be modeled as different compositions of factory objects.